 The actual money Chelsea has to spend is really only $200 (which has to last her a week) while Gavin has $300 that only needs to last him a couple of days.

-We think the insight this Spendable balance can provide justifies the addition fo a second balance — of course any time you want to view your Available balance instead you can switch back to it easily and instantly.
+We think the insight Spendable balance provides justifies the addition for a second balance — of course any time you want to view your Available balance instead you can switch back to it easily and instantly.